robotics-4-all/commlib-cli/README.md

 If you don't use `pipsi`, you're missing out.
 Here are [installation instructions](https://github.com/mitsuhiko/pipsi#readme).

-Simply run:

-    $ pipsi install .

-Or install in userspace in devel mode to easily apply repo updates
+Install in userspace in devel mode (Working on a fix to work via pip
+    installation)

 ```bash
 $ pip install -r requirements.txt